-As R got bigger (and we realized how much use we were getting out of this shoe rack), we recently stacked another on top of the existing unit (bringing the total to a whopping $30 - see pic at right).
+As R got bigger (and we realized how much use we were getting out of this shoe rack), we recently stacked another on top of the existing unit (bringing the total to a whopping $30).
 These shelves also come with some extra hardware to affix them securely to the wall, if need be.

 Soooo...what goes on the shelf?